OakNinja/yacc/README.md

 If it doesn't work (yarn not found blabla or something like that) try restarting vs code.

+Yarn will ask a couple of questions, just press `Return/Enter` to set the suggested default.

 A new file will be created in the root (side by side with the rest of the project files) named `package.json`

 Next, we will set up linting: